cloudemprise/cfn-ovpn-cli/README.md

 At the start, the shell script requests an assortment of parameters from the script caller pertaining to the project prerequisites and other program environment variables.
 Before any further processing or API calls are made some rudimentary error checking and validation is performed on the project environment to pick up on any silly mistakes or obvious errors.

-The script then builds a mix of IAM control access policies and EC2 Instance Roles as well as operating system, utility and client configuration files.
+The script then builds a mix of IAM control access policies and EC2 Instance Profiles as well as operating system, utility and client configuration files.
 These artefacts and other significant project documents are then uploaded into cloud storage as reference material for further operational activities as well as an archive of record.

 The cloud infrastructure provisioning process can now commence and takes the form of a three stage AWS CloudFormation stack creation and update procedure.
 The first stage involves the provisioning of the idempotent architectural elements while the second stage comprises the creation of two custom configured interrelated golden Amazon Machine Image (AMI) snapshots.
 Each of which represents either the public or private component of the system; namely the internet facing OpenVPN server and the isolated PKI framework element respectively.
 The final piece of the puzzle is the creation of a fault-tolerant, auto-scaling, load-balanced server appliance based off of the preconfigured public golden AMI snapshot.